 Pro Tip | Split up the camp chores

 No one likes blowing up sleeping pads, filtering water or cleaning dishes in freezing cold water.
 Trade tasks, and always offer to help the other person out.
 If one person is filtering water, don’t just sit there!
 Set the tent up, offer to unload their bag, or ask what you can do to help.
 Oftentimes, couples backpacking will fall into a routine.
 One person can automatically take over cooking while the other person does the bear hang after dinner.
 It can feel just like a routine at home, albeit with better views.

+When considering what to share in a Couples ultralight backpacking gear setup, think about how redundancy can benefit the team.
 This is all about having someone to back you up in case you forget something.
-We take one GPS unit like a Garmin inReach Mini, Somewear Global Hotspot (or possibly a SPOT) for the pair, and can often provide a spare battery for a headlamp, or a filter if the other person is inaccessible.
+We take one GPS unit like a Garmin inReach Mini 2, or ZOLEO Satellite Communicator for the pair, and can often provide a spare battery for a headlamp, or a filter if the other person is inaccessible.
 Most of us have found it’s best to each carry your own water treatment.
 If you feel like it, avoid redundancy.
 One person carries treatment drops like AquaMira, and the other person carries a filter like a Sawyer Squeeze or Katadyn BeFree.
 Options, options, options.